Cervical screening: having a colposcopy

 More information

 The NHS Screening Programmes use personal information from your NHS records to invite you for screening at the right time.
-Public Health England also uses your information to ensure you receive high quality care and to improve the screening programmes.
+Public Health England also uses your information to make sure you receive high quality care and to improve the screening programmes.
 Find out more about how your information is used and protected, and your options.

 Find out more about how to opt out of screening.